champmk/GenFitness/README.md

-# GenFitness - AI-Powered Workout Generator
+# GenFitness - AI-Powered Workout Generator (WORK IN PROGRESS!)

 A modern web application that generates personalized workout plans using AI.
 The application supports both powerlifting and bodybuilding focuses, with customized programming based on user experience, goals, and available equipment.